fallen-krill/CPSC_525_Project/README.md

 If you cannot install PySide6 directly using pip, as is the case on some Linux distributions and the MS computers, you can instead create a virtual environment.

-The simplest way to do this is
+The simplest way to do this is run the following commands after cloning the repository:
 ```
 cd CPSC_525_Project
 ./setup.sh
 ./run.sh
 ```

-You may have to give them execute permissions, and this script will only work if it is run from the project's main directory.
+You may have to give them execute permissions, and both these scripts will only work if they are run from the project's main directory.

 `setup.sh` only needs to be executed once.

 You can run it using a virtual environment, manually, as follows: